Mindfulness practices meet the needs of every body. Our trauma responsive approach is rooted in choice.

 Mindfulness: a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.

 We always begin with simple breathwork, most commonly belly breathing, to prepare to heart, mind and body.
 Students act as leaders and choose number of breaths, usually between 5-10.
-Instructors can also offer breathing techniques to meet various emotional states, such as a releasing breath like Yoga Calm®‘s woodchopper or pinwheel breathing.
+Instructors can also offer releasing breathing techniques like pinwheel breathing.
 Bringing attention to breath is the best way to foster present moment awareness.

 We often start with progressive relaxation, tensing one part of the body at a time and then releasing it.
 This helps students experience relaxation while still feeling a sense of control and staying present.
 Also, offering different body positions (pictured) or various activities such as mindful eating, walking, music, art or storytelling can make the experience comfortable for everyone.

 Part of teaching through a trauma-informed lens means that instructors must be constantly watching/observing how each student is responding to the practice.
 Mindfulness simply anchors us to the here and now.
-Getting out of the trappings of past depression and the anxieties of the future, students can experience the present moment where ultimate learning can occur.
+Youth can move out of past depression and the anxieties of the future.
 We help students find ways to connect these strategies outside of class and into their everyday lives.
-Learn more and go deeper with Kathy Flaminio and Lynea Gillen’s Transforming Childhood Trauma Online Course.
+Learn more and go further explore with our MoveMindfully Foundation Trainings.

 When working with youth that have experienced trauma, we emphasize that while we don’t always have control over what is happening around us, we do have choice in how we respond.
-This is why mindfulness instruction is important for all students, especially those that have experienced trauma.
+This is why mindfulness instruction is important for all students.
 Choosing our response is where our freedom resides.

-Have you had a positive experience with mindfulness and trauma informed practices?
+Have you had a positive experience with mindfulness and trauma responsive practices?
 Leave a comment!

 Stephanie Kennelly and the 1000 Petals Team